How do I sync Vagrant sync folder with VirtualBox and CentOS/Windows?

 • Chloe

-Chloe over 1 year
+Chloe about 1 month

 I can't get the /vagrant folder to synchronize.
 It will synchronize from Windows host to CentOS guest, but only if I manually run vagrant rsync or vagrant up, and will delete any new files in the guest.
 It won't sync from guest to host.